pingidentity/pingidentity-devops-getting-started/docs/reference/config.md

 ![File Flowchart Example](../images/container-anatomy-flow.svg)

+!!! note "There is a video that goes through the above image in more detail [here](https://videos.pingidentity.com/detail/videos/devops/video/6314748082112/ping-product-docker-image-exploration)."

 ### Production Example

 The following diagram shows an example in a high-level production scenario in an Amazon Web Services (AWS) EKS environment, where: